All Episodes

 But all this is moot anyway, because she's going to get the nomination, and all these people criticizing her and her husband for whatever they're doing are going to end up voting for them.

-Uh and uh uh he just excoriates Clinton.
+And he just excoriates Clinton.

 Hey, you made a big deal out of Reagan back in 1991 when you were campaigning.

-I've got the story, we've got the quotes.
+I've got the story.

 And now they're out there now attacking Obama for this.

-Well, pulled that ad, by the way.
+They pulled that ad, by the way.

 Obama calls it a victory for truth.

-But I got a better, I've got a better capture caption for this.
+I've got a better caption for this.

-I mean, the drudge caption is I don't remember meeting Rezco.
+I mean, the drudge caption is, I don't remember meeting Rezco.

-The caption is a pair of slimy politicians meet with a Chicago businessman.
+The caption is, a pair of slimy politicians meet with a Chicago businessman.

-That's that's what a pair of slimy politicians meet with a Chicago businessman.
+A pair of slimy politicians meet with a Chicago businessman.

 I do not believe this.